Highlights of the DNP Primary Care Track

 - Focus on holistic patient-centered care for individuals from age 13 through the lifespan.

-- Learn about health promotion, disease prevention, and the diagnosis & treatment of acute and chronic conditions.
+- Learn about health promotion, disease prevention, and the diagnosis and treatment of acute and chronic conditions.

-- Cultivate leadership capabilities essential to advocate for patients, drive positive change, and shape the future of healthcare in diverse internal medicine and specialty settings.
+- Cultivate leadership capabilities so you can advocate for patients, drive positive change, and shape the future of health care in diverse internal medicine and specialty settings.

 Take Your Next Step